sigoden/aichat/.github/ISSUE_TEMPLATE/model_request.md

 - [ ] Must have a REST/HTTP API.
 - [ ] Must be publicly accessible.
 It cannot require application review or have regional restrictions.
 A beta version is acceptable.
-- [ ] No open source.
+- [ ] Must not open-source.
 Open source models can be used through LocalAI and do not need to be supported separately.
-- [ ] Cannot be an agent/proxy of other platforms.
+- [ ] Must not act as an agent or proxy for other platforms.

+> Tip: If the API of the new model is compatible with OpenAI's API, it can be used through localai client.

 ### Please provide the following documents or links: